NFL Teams With the Most Hall of Famers

 - NFL record career games by tight end (271)

 In Their Own Words: Dallas Cowboys

 "Most train to be part of the game.
 The greatest train to be the game.
 I am the game.
 Third-and-9, two-minutes left, that's what I train for.
 I train for moments everyone runs from.
 I run for them." —Michael Irvin

-It’s been some time since anyone Hall of Fame worthy lined up for the Redskins in their prime, but when the franchise was at its peak, future members of Canton were everywhere.
+It’s been some time since anyone Hall of Fame worthy lined up for the Washington Commanders in their prime, but when the franchise was at its peak, future members of Canton were everywhere.

 In the 1980s, the team was a juggernaut that sent players Russ Grimm, John Riggins, Darrell Green and Art Monk to the Hall of Fame.

 Coach Joe Gibbs also made it, picking up three Super Bowl wins.